theislab/scib/R/visualization/README.md

 ### Best methods scatter

-The the `makeBestScatter()` function produces a plot showing the performance of a selection of methods across several datasets.
+The `makeBestScatter()` function produces a plot showing the performance of a selection of methods across several datasets.
 It calls the `loadBestScores()` function to load the metrics data followed by the `plotBestScatter()` function to produce the plot.
 The figure is then saved to disk in various formats.